KirstyGos/Predicting_Stock_Prices/README.md

 Before we fit our first machine learning model, let's look at the correlations between features and targets.
 Ideally we want large (near 1 or -1) correlations between features and targets.
 Examining correlations can help us tweak features to maximize correlation (for example, altering the timeperiod argument in the talib functions).
 It can also help us remove features that aren't correlated to the target.

 To easily plot a correlation matrix, we can use seaborn's heatmap() function.
 This takes a correlation matrix as the first argument, and has many other options.
 Check out the annot option -- this will help us turn on annotations.

+## Create train and test features
+Before we fit our linear model, we want to add a constant to our features, so we have an intercept for our linear model.

+We also want to create train and test features.
+This is so we can fit our model to the train dataset, and evaluate performance on the test dataset.
+We always want to check performance on data the model has not seen to make sure we're not overfitting, which is memorizing patterns in the training data too exactly.

+With a time series like this, we typically want to use the oldest data as our training set, and the newest data as our test set.
+This is so we can evaluate the performance of the model on the most recent data, which will more realistically simulate predictions on data we haven't seen yet.